cmh36346/test/README.md

    - Spacing: pressing enter key once will push text to the next line in the editor field but requires being hit twice to produce a correctly spaced final github page
    - Fenced Code Block: Using triple back-ticks to create a fence code block, and further specifying that code block with language type

+**Including Images**
+    - Instructions
+        - Create new issue in repo
+        - Drag and drop (or select) image file
+        - Github will create an image code that can be copied and pasted into your page to populate an image
+    - Pros: easy to use and navigate
+    - Cons: unable to reformat size, will issues become cluttered?